hashgreen/hashgreen-dex-tools/README.md

     ```bash
     sh install-gui.sh
     cd chia-blockchain-gui
+    ```

+5. Start the Chia light wallet!
+    ```
     npm run electron &
     ```

-5. Wait until the wallet is synced and then add the `TMJV` token with its asset id `cfa74593a6ad28436815ba1ebc486bf4344e880461c1b2fa550319a9e8479a14`.
+6. Wait until the wallet is synced and then add the `TMJV` token with its asset id `cfa74593a6ad28436815ba1ebc486bf4344e880461c1b2fa550319a9e8479a14`.

-6. Follow the instructions on GUI to generate offers.
+7. Follow the instructions on GUI to generate offers.